DigitalCampus/oppia-docs/implementers/dashboard/courses.rst

 Publish a draft course
 -----------------------

-To publish a course that's currently listed as 'draft', you can either republish the course from Moodle, unticking the 'is draft' option, or follow these steps:
+To publish a course that's currently 'draft', republish the course from Moodle, selecting the "Live" option on export.

+Alternatively (though deprecated):

 #.
 From the menu bar, select 'Admin' > 'Django Admin'
 #.
 Select 'Courses' under the 'Oppia' section